inovex/elements/packages/elements/src/components/ino-checkbox/readme.md

 # ino-checkbox

-A checkbox that allows the user to select one or more items from a set.
+A checkbox that allows the user to select one or more items from a set of options.

 ## Usage